ma-ji/css/docs/index.md

 ---
-This course introduces computational social science methods and contexualize these methods within social science research design.
-The first part of this course (w1--w3) gives you an overview of this course, research design, and programming fundamentals.
-You will also learn how to use [high-performance cloud computing resources](https://www.tacc.utexas.edu/systems/chameleon).
+This course introduces computational social science methods and contextualize these methods within social science research design.
+The first part of this course (w1--w3) gives you an overview of this course, programming fundamentals, and how to use [high-performance cloud computing resources](https://www.tacc.utexas.edu/systems/chameleon).
 The second part (w4--w12) is analysis-oriented and primarily covers text analysis (w4--w8; with an emphasis on multilingual language analysis) and network analysis (w9--w12).
+The last few weeks focus on research design with computational methods and final project.
 Bilingual or multilingual language ability is a plus.
 Programming is an essential part of this course but not the purpose.
 We will be coding for social good.

 The course has demanding [prerequisites](/prerequisites); therefore, you probably need to work on the [prerequisites](/prerequisites) in 2022 summer and fall if you are highly motivated.
 All registrations need to be approved by the instructor in late 2022 fall.
-You can [join the learning group here](https://uta-css.slack.com).
+You can [join the learning group](https://uta-css.slack.com) where more learning resources will be shared.

 # [Prerequisites](/prerequisites)